 Click here to read more about press freedom conditions in TUNISIA.

-Over the last two years, Ben Brik has been a repeated target of Tunisian authorities in response to his coverage of human rights abuses in Tunisia for European news organizations.
+Over the last two years, Ben Brik has been subjected to various forms of harassment in response to his coverage of human rights abuses in Tunisia for European news organizations.
 He has come under intense police surveillance, his phone and fax lines have been cut repeatedly, and he has been physically assaulted by men believed to be undercover police agents.